lsgxs/lsgxs.github.io/content/posts/technology/tcp_ip/index.md

 >
 > whereas the next layer (network access) is responsible for **node to node** (hop to hop) frame delivery

+#### 路由

+> **Routers**
+>
+> The public network, or Internet, is actually a collection of thousands of individual networks, interconnected together.
+These interconnections form a mesh network, creating millions of paths between the individual computers on the Internet.
+Routers are dedicated devices that are the interconnection point for the networks of the world.
+>
+> Routers are responsible for passing IP packets along from the source to the destination, across the various network interconnection points.
+Each router that an IP packet passes through is referred to as a hop.
+In general, as the packet traverses the network, **a router is only responsible for getting a packet to the next hop along its path.**
+>
+> Routers use the Internet and network layer.
+Routers need access to the network layer so they can physically receive packets.
+The network layer then passes the IP datagram up to the router IP layer.
+The router processes the destination address contained in the IP header and determines which device the send the IP packet on to, typically another router.
+The transport and user  level data is not needed and is not unpacked from the IP datagram.
+This allows routers to function very quickly, as they are able to unpack the necessary information from the IP packet using specially designed hardware。

 ##### 每个层次的数据包形式

 ```